 Smart trainers for your bike have changed the indoor cycling world.
-What once was a dreaded snore-fest during the off-season, has now transformed how we ride at home.
+What once was a dreaded snore-fest during the off-season has transformed how we ride at home.

-Smart trainers have made it possible to connect with a multitude of apps to improve the indoor, stationary riding experience.
-Now, you can ride in a virtual world and track a handful of metrics all straight through your smart trainer.
+Smart trainers have made it possible to connect with many apps to improve the indoor, stationary riding experience.
+You can ride in a virtual world and track a handful of metrics all straight through your smart trainer.

 With advances in smart trainer technology in recent years, indoor cycling has never been easier or even more fun.
-We’ve created a list below of our top five picks for smart trainers in 2021.
+This year, we’ve created a list below of our top five picks for smart trainers.

 - 5 affordable exercise bikes for your Apple Fitness+ workouts

 - The ten best power meters for your road or mountain bike

 - The 5 best cycling cadence sensors for your bike

 As an Amazon Associate, we earn from qualifying purchases using links in this post.

 Smart trainers go a step beyond your standard indoor trainer.
 Today’s smarter trainers are interactive, giving you the ability to connect with apps such as Zwift, Rouvy, and RGT Cycling (among others).

 Smart trainers take input from your virtual rides in the connected app to control things such as your bike’s resistance to simulate riding uphill, dealing with a headwind, or drafting from a group.
 This truly creates the real-world experience that was previously missed when just riding in your garage.